madetech/blog/posts/pairing_remotely.md

 Pairing is a great way to boost productivity and help crack a particularly complex problem.

-At MadeTech we try to spend 50% of our development time pairing with colleagues.
+At Made Tech we try to spend 50% of our development time pairing with colleagues.
 We have dedicated pairing workstations, which consist of two screens mirrored: one for the driver (the person write code) and the other for the navigator.

 If you'd like to know more about pairing, we have written the following articles and books:

-- Richard's excellent "[The best and worse times to pair program][link_richard_pairing]"
+- Richard's excellent "[The Best and Worst Times To Pair Program][link_richard_pairing]"
 - There is an entire chapter dedicated to pair programming in our "[Building high performance  agile teams][link_agile_book]"

 Pair programming on-site is an awesome experience, but there are a number of challenges when one or more of you are working remotely.